Growing up in the 1960’s

 Chronic Lyme Disease

 I’m thankful my sickness put me on a path to eating healthily.
 Eating real foods has become a huge part of my recovery from Chronic Lyme.
 Learning about food turned me into a Recipe Renegade!
 I changed the ingredients in most of my favorite recipes to real food.
 I realized it was simple: we either eat food that is healthy or we eat food that is not healthy.
-I no longer fall for those ingenious marketing tactics that big companies used, to trick me into purchasing Frankenfoods.
+I no longer fall for those ingenious marketing tactics that big companies used to trick me into purchasing Frankenfoods.

 Changing My Ways

 Preparing foods from scratch like our grandparents did isn’t as hard as you think.
 Onion dip without MSG is easy to make.
 My onion dip goes nicely with raw veggies!
 You’re probably thinking, “I don’t have time for that!”
 It only takes a few seconds longer to put three spices in a bowl along with the yogurt or sour cream instead of opening a box and dumping it in.
 (I learned that the “I don’t have time for that!” people really just don’t care enough to get healthy.)

-Paying attention to wonderful health pioneers like Robyn O’Brien, Mike Adams (the Health Ranger), and Russ Bianchi (world-renowned food formulator), and caring doctors like Dr. Joseph Mercola, Dr. Mark Hyman, and Dr. Josh Axe, I’ve learned a lot about food and how it can negatively or positively affect our bodies.
+Paying attention to wonderful health pioneers like Robyn O’Brien, Mike Adams (the Health Ranger), and Russ Bianchi (world-renowned food formulator), and caring doctors like Dr. Robert Thompson, Dr. Joseph Mercola, Dr. Mark Hyman, and Dr. Josh Axe, I’ve learned a lot about food and how it can negatively or positively affect our bodies.
 It took many years for me to learn what to eat and what not to eat.